 With the reignited motivation levels of the warmer and sunnier days, it is time to spring back into your exercise routine.
 Here are the top tips for getting started with moving again after the winter break.

 Even though the first thing you might want to do now that the warmer days are here is to start doing more physical activity, it is important to be aware that starting up intense exercise again after a period of not doing much during the winter, can bring a risk of injury.

 Therefore, when deciding how you are going to change your exercise routine to make the most of your good mood, factor this in when deciding how long and what type of exercise you will do.
 If you have been really stagnant over the winter months, then you might have quite a bit of work to do to get your body ready for the beach and summer.

 The worst thing you can do is to throw yourself into doing too much cardio and overdoing it with high rep workouts.
 You need to boost your metabolism again but this needs to be done gently by jumping on your treadmill to do interval training and lifting heavy weights and doing lower reps.

 Especially if you have been less active the past few months, then it is important to slowly begin increasing your activity level.
 Be realistic about what you can and can’t do again and be mindful of not pushing it too hard and risking injury.

 Spring clean your playlist

 One of the things that can be just as motivational as sunshine for putting a spring back into your step is having a new music playlist to work out to.
-Put some summer tunes into your mp3 player and pump it up while you get moving to help with staying focussed and energised.
+Put some summer tunes into your playlist and pump it up while you get moving to help with staying focused and energized.